Blueline-lab/temp_esp01_sensors/README.md

 # temp_esp01_sensors

 "Based on ESP01 device and DHT11 sensor for send temperature and humidity value on raspberry Pi 3(RPI3) Mosquitto broker, get the value on InfluxDB and see all on Grafana by any connect devices.

+main.py = InfluxDB_Mosquitto_Subscriber

-When the mqtt message arrived on the broker it will be intercept by mqtt_subscriber_ for_influxdb, it will parse it and store the data on local to the RPI3 Influxdb database.
+When the mqtt message arrived on the broker it will be intercept by InfluxDB_Mosquitto_Subscriber, it will parse it and store the data on local to the RPI3 Influxdb database.
 Then a local Grafana server, show the value on any connected devices with 1" timeframe.

 The RPI3 run at 22%CPU of this total capacity and 31%RAM of this total capacity.